Guitarman9119/Raspberry-Pi-Pico-/Binary to Hexadecmial and Denary/README.md

 #  Binary to Hexa / Decimal converter on Pi Pico

 ## Youtube Video Link
-Please watch the video here and support the channel by pressing the like button and subsribing to the channel.
+If you found this project helpful or have any suggestions please let me know.
+Watch the video here and support the channel by pressing the like button and subsribing to the channel.

 ## Overview
-This is the development video blog of the Binary to Hexa / decimal converter learning board, which I am working on.
-Due to lockdown in Shanghai I am not able to receive the final PCB version yet, but it will be shared in this write up.
+This is project is a Binary to Hexadecimal / denary converter learning board.
 The goal of this board is to teach you the fundamentals of number systems used in computers and serve as a great soldering practice board.

 In terms of the Raspberry Pi Pico - You will learn how to connect the 16X2 Character LCD, setting up pins as inputs for the buttons and output for the LEDs, and learning MicroPython, related to the Pico.